 One Week Off Of Social Media | Life

-Two weeks ago I decided to challenge myself to get rid of one of my favorite pastimes, aka social media.
-Any person knows that social media is time consuming and how bad it can be when you get carried away.
+Two weeks ago I decided to challenge myself to get rid of one of my favorite pastimes, social media.
+Anyone knows that social media are time consuming and how easily you can lose track of time while on them.

 When I first gave myself the challenge I thought to myself, “this finna be a breeze”, but as the first day went on I found myself constantly picking up my phone ready to click those Instagram or Snapchat icons.
 That first day I realized that it’s going to take more will power than I thought.